 Breathing Spaces is a community project in Southampton, which has at its heart clean air, liveable streets and increased health & wellbeing.
 In 2019 we will be working with residents, community groups and businesses in the neighbourhood of St Denys, to collect data on local air pollution and test community approaches for cleaner air.
 We will develop a robust evidence base on air quality in the area and give a voice to local concerns, such as ‘rat running’ and poor air quality from congested main roads.
 We are also developing some mapping which will capture everyone’s comments and ideas – we’d love to try out and support some your creative solutions for healthy streets!

 Breathing Spaces is funded by Nesta through its Connected Communities Innovation Fund.
 This a partnership between Nesta and the Office for Civil Society at DCMS, providing up to £2.7 million in grants, alongside significant non-financial support, to the best innovations that mobilise people’s time and talents.

 The project is a collaboration between The Southampton Collective and partner organisations in Southampton including:

 The University of Southampton is providing the air quality sensors and associated data for the project.
-Solent University is producing visualisations of this data; Robin Wilson is developing an online air quality map for the city; and Mandy Smith, artist in residence at Solent has provided the artwork for the project.
+An academic at Solent University is producing visualisations of this data; Robin Wilson is developing an online air quality map for the city; and Mandy Smith, artist in residence at Solent has provided the artwork for the project.

 Transition Southampton is also kindly providing financial support for the project, which will go towards running community engagement events.

 The Southampton Collective has also been awarded Catalyst funding from the RSA for a pilot project, to test arts engagement on clean air issues.